 1903 Red Feather opens.
-This musical, produced by Florenz Ziegfeld, deals with a soldier who pursues a bandit and is doubly surprised to find 'she' is a countess and he is in love.
+The musical, produced by Florenz Ziegfeld, deals with a soldier who pursues a bandit and is doubly surprised to find 'she' is a countess and he is in love.

 1964 Price Berkeley publishes the very first issue of Theatrical Index, which to this day offers a wealth of information to the theatre industry about current and upcoming shows in New York and on the road.

-1965 This Tuesday evening sees most shows go "dark"—literally—as a blackout robs much of the Northeast of electricity.
+1965 Most shows go "dark"—literally—as a blackout robs much of the Northeast of electricity.
 The New York Times gets an 8-page issue out, while Variety misses its deadline, having had a clean record of not doing so for 60 years.
 The Broadway opening of The Zulu and the Zayda is postponed until the next day, creating a response from producer Dore Schary of "I never thought the Cort (where the show was playing) would go dark before the opening."
-The blackout will last until the middle of the night.
-Matinees are on for tomorrow, but attendance will be very low.
+The blackout lasts until the middle of the night.
+Matinees are on for tomorrow, but attendance is very low.

-1997 Frank Wildhorn tries to follow up his gothic Jekyll & Hyde success with a lighter piece, The Scarlet Pimpernel.
-Reviews are brutal and grosses insufficient for this musical adaptation of Baroness Orczy's novel.
+1997 Frank Wildhorn follows up his gothic Jekyll & Hyde success with a lighter piece, The Scarlet Pimpernel.
+Reviews are brutal and grosses insufficient for the musical adaptation of Baroness Orczy's novel.
 Nevertheless, the show not only runs, but new producers step in a year later and rework the book and choreography, to generally better reviews.
-A third revision also will have a short Broadway run.
+A third revision also has a short Broadway run.

-2000 A Class Act opens Off-Broadway tonight after a brief delay to polish up the show at Manhattan Theatre Club.
+2000 A Class Act opens Off-Broadway after a brief delay to polish up the show at Manhattan Theatre Club.
 Lonny Price plays real-life lyricist Ed Kleban.
 Price also directs and co-wrote the new musical's book, about the life and work of the late contributor to A Chorus Line.
-The show featured unpublished songs (music and lyrics) written by Kleban.
+The show features unpublished songs (music and lyrics) written by Kleban.
 Most have only rarely been performed, until now.
 The songs were "inherited by his friends when he died in 1987," according to a release.
 Kleban died of cancer before he matched the success he had contributing lyrics to 1975's A Chorus Line, his best-known work.
 A prominent fund in his name (The Kleban Award, from The Kleban Foundation, Inc.) doles out annual cash prizes to up-and-coming lyricists and book writers.
-The production would also go on to an acclaimed but brief Broadway run.
+The production goes on to an acclaimed but brief Broadway run the following year.